openrndr/openrndr-guide/docs/Tutorial_DrawingText.md

 # Drawing text #
-RNDR comes with two text drawing modes: vector based and image based.
+OPENRNDR comes with two text drawing modes: vector based and image based.
 The vector based mode is advised for large font sizes while the bitmap based mode is advised for smaller font sizes.

 ## Relevant APIs ##